 Do people go to the graveyard on November 1st?

 Since the Middle Ages, people spent the afternoon in graveyards on 1 November after the All Saints’ Day Mass.
-Praying for the souls of the deceased.
+We are praying for the souls of the deceased.
 This explains the origin of the first day of Brumar as a day of remembrance for the dead.

 Hence the custom of going to the cemetery on 1 November, carrying flowers and wreaths, lighting candles, and saying prayers for the souls of the dead.
 In churches, vespers are celebrated in memory of the departed.